CSCRC-SCREED/QUT-ZSS-2023-GOOSE/Datasets/GOOSE attack dataset/Raw dataset (network traffic)/812/README.md

 > <sup>*</sup> The dynamic heartbeats in attack configurations **8123** and **8124** are followed by practical behaviours when a true short-circuit situation occurs.

-**QUTZS.pcapng is the primary data, QUTZS_Redundant.pcapng is for redundancy purpose**

 <img src="https://github.com/CSCRC-SCREED/QUT-ZSS-2023/blob/main/PrimaryPlant.jpg" alt="" width="800" height="510" />